Peering into the stardust-filled snow globe that is Hollywood, you'd think Ryan Reynolds is a man who has it all.

 Married to a beautiful, A-list wife (g'day, Blake Lively), father to two young daughters and proprietor of the kind of bulletproof humour he can wear as tight against his chest as that red Spandex suit, you may not expect that the actor suffers from a mental illness.

-In Ryan’s case, his anxiety was triggered after finally finishing filming his biggest project to date: Deadpool.
+In Ryan's case, his anxiety was triggered after finally finishing filming his biggest project to date: the first Deadpool.

 Despite initially wanting to conceal his experience with anxiety, (Ryan admits hiding behind his sarcastic quips and blunt-force humour), the star's recent confession has taught us a thing or two about what it's like living with a mental illness.

 Things may appear to be fine, but sometimes they're not

 Upon hanging up his Deadpool boots after wrapping up shooting (and between his hilarious promo-tour appearances), Ryan admits that the pressure, and ultimately his anxiety, continued to build.